Skip to main content

 9. Tie the legs together with kitchen twine.

 10. Place the chicken in the oven and roast until the internal temperature reaches 185°F in the thickest part of the thigh.
 Begin checking after one hour.
+I like my chicken falling off the bone.

 11. Baste the chicken occasionally while it roasts for extra crispness and flavor.